sjmulder/bootto/README.md

  * Ports to Linux, FreeBSD and macOS.
 (It appears that NetBSD and OpenBSD do not yet have the necessary APIs.)
  * Improved CLI with curses.
- * GUIs for Windows, GTK, and macOS.
+ * GUIs for GTK and macOS also.
  * Windows UAP package.
  * Applets for the Windows task bar, the macOS menu bar, and common X desktop environments.